regaw-leinad/nosql-sql/README.md

 ## Supported Operators

->NOTE: The examples below show only snippets related to each specific operator.
-They can be combined and nested as appropriate, as long as proper syntax is maintained.

 * **$and** `{x: 5, y: 10}` or `{$and: [{x: 5}, {y: 10}]}`
 * **$between** `{x: {$between: [1, 7]}}`
 * **$gt** `{x: {$gt: 7}}`

+>NOTE: The example snippets above show only the parts related to the specific operator.
+They can be combined or nested as appropriate, as long as proper syntax is maintained.

 ## In Development